openapi-processor/openapi-processor-spring/docs/index.md

 The `mapping.yaml` contains the type mapping information.

-See the [existing integration tests][generatr-int-resources] for a couple of examples.
+See the [existing integration tests][oaps-int-resources] for a couple of examples.

 ## License